vlsi/mat-calcite-plugin/README.md

-    getSize      | size of referenced collection, map or count of non-null elements in array getByKey     | extracts value for given string representation of key for referenced map getField     | obtains value of field with specified name for referenced object getStringContent | pretty prints object representation
+    getSize      | size of referenced collection, map or count of non-null elements in array getByKey     | extracts value for given string representation of key for referenced map getField     | obtains value of field with specified name for referenced object getStaticField   | obtains value of static field with specified name for referenced class getStringContent | pretty prints object representation

  The following table functions are supported: